filipmihal/contact-scraper-v2/contact-scraper-v2/README.md

 We beautified the annotators' dataset by standardazing contact units and switching misplaced values.

+Unfortunately, this did not raise the median that much.
+There were multiple factors that influenced the jaccard index.
+Hence, we decided to use Levenstein distance <=2.

+After the cleanup and levenstain implementation, our final median index was ~0.5

 <b>Scripts</b>

 -   [Library that parses the dataset and computes Jaccard indeces](dataset/dataset_evaluator.py)